Chart Color Schemes

 Hurstville is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hurstville's population is predominantly diverse, with 70.8% born overseas and 80.6% speaking a language other than English at home.
-Christianity is the main religion in Hurstville, accounting for 28.3%.
-Hinduism is notably higher here at 16.6%, compared to None% across Greater Sydney.
+Hurstville has one of the most culturally diverse populations in Australia, with 70.8% of its residents born overseas and 80.6% speaking a language other than English at home.
+Christianity is the predominant religion in Hurstville, comprising 28.3% of the population.
+However, Hinduism is notably overrepresented, making up 16.6% compared to the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity